 Either way, I'd rather have a try-hard gold than a drunk int-ing challenger on my team any day of the week.

-Some player ONLY play flex
+Some players ONLY play flex

 Similar to ranked 3s, some players don't really play solo queue at all.
 This means that their solo queue rating doesn't really measure up to their true skill.
 Meanwhile, some players may be on smurfs to play flex queue with their friends.